ember-learn/ember-blog/content/ember-data-5-x-update-2023-04-11.md

 While these new primitives may not at first feel like a substantial shift, over the course of 5.x as the new request story is polished we expect for the recommended experience when using EmberData to significantly evolve, with that evolution driven by these changes.

+The Polaris experience for EmberData will be focused around this new request experience, working with documents (and pagination) by default, and the new presentation class described below.

 ## Looking ahead to 5.x

 Throughout the 5.x cycle we expect to introduce two important new defaults while deprecating an old stalwart.